List of world number one snooker players

-Judd Trump is the current world number one.
+Zhao Xintong is the current world number one.

 The sport of snooker has utilised a world rankings system since 1975, used to seed players on the World Snooker Tour for tournaments.
 Originally, rankings were published once a year at the conclusion of a season.
 Since 2010, however, the rankings were changed so that they would be updated after every ranking tournament.

-The number one ranking has been held by twelve players; Ray Reardon was the first to hold the position, and was followed by Cliff Thorburn, Steve Davis, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Judd Trump, Ding Junhui and Mark Allen.
+The number one ranking has been held by thirteen players; Ray Reardon was the first to hold the position, and was followed by Cliff Thorburn, Steve Davis, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Judd Trump, Ding Junhui and Mark Allen.
+The current world number one is Zhao Xintong.

 Hendry held the number one position for the longest time under the annual format, holding it for nine years in total.
 Since it changed to a rolling format in 2010, Selby has held the rank longer than anyone else.

 History

 Stephen Hendry ended the season ranked at number one on nine occasions; more season finishes in the top spot than any other player.

 The sport of professional snooker first adopted a ranking system for the 1975–76 season, which saw Ray Reardon ranked in the top position.
 An Order of Merit was published in the 1975/76 season to determine the seedings for events, and the first set of official rankings the following year used the same criteria.
 Certain events carried ranking points, and at the end of the season, they were tallied.
 The World Snooker Championship originally was the only event to offer ranking points, until the 1982 International Open.
 Over the next 22 seasons, five men held the first position; Reardon (1976/77 to 1980/81), Cliff Thorburn (1981/82), Reardon again for 1982/83, Steve Davis (1983/84 to 1989/90) and Stephen Hendry (1990/91 to 1997/98).
 From 1998/99 to 2009/10, the title was shared by Ronnie O'Sullivan (five seasons), John Higgins (three seasons) and Mark Williams (three seasons), while Hendry regained the position for the 2006/07 season.
 In the first 34 years of the world rankings, only seven players held the number one position.

 For the 2010–11 snooker season, the world rankings were changed to be updated after each tournament carrying ranking points.
 This was altered from the 2014–15 snooker season, where ranking points were based entirely on the prize money won from qualifying events.
 Since the introduction of the new system, Higgins, Neil Robertson, Williams, Mark Selby, Judd Trump, Ding Junhui, and O'Sullivan have all attained the number one rank.
 Selby has also seven seasons ranked in first place, putting him in joint third place overall with Reardon and Davis, O'Sullivan is in second with (eight times) and behind Hendry (nine times).